-The Content Information is that information which is the original target of preservation.
+The Information Object may be any type of Information, but we focus here on Content Information, which is that information which is the original target of preservation.
 It has associated Representation Information which is needed to make the Content Data Object understandable to the Designated Community.
 For example, the Content Data Object may be an image that is provided as the bit content of one file.
 Other files would contain Representation Information.

-Only after the Content Data Object has been clearly defined can an assessment of the Preservation Description Information be made.
-The Preservation Description Information applies to the Content Data Object and is needed to preserve the Content Data Object, to ensure it is clearly identified, and to understand the environment in which the Content Data Object was created.
+Only after the Data Object has been clearly defined can an assessment of the Preservation Description Information be made.
+The Preservation Description Information applies to the Data Object and is needed to preserve the Data Object, to ensure it is clearly identified, and to understand the environment in which the Data Object was created.
 The Preservation Description Information is divided into five types of preserving information called Provenance Information, Context Information, Reference Information, Fixity Information and Access Rights Information.
 Briefly, they are the following:

-Provenance Information describes the source of the Content Data Object, who has had custody of it since its origination, and its history (including processing history).
+Provenance Information describes the source of the Data Object, who has had custody of it since its origination, and its history (including processing history).

-Context Information describes how the Content Data Object relates to other information outside the Information Package.
-For example, it would describe why the Content Information was produced, and it may include a description of how it relates to another Content Information object that is available.
+Context Information describes how the Data Object relates to other information outside the Information Package.
+For example, it would describe why the Information was produced, and it may include a description of how it relates to another Information object that is available.